 YouTube is a great channel to get all necessary information.
-There are tons of tutorials on how to start your own Amazon/eBay business on YouTube, and what eCommerce business models that are the best.
+There are tons of tutorials on how to start an Amazon/eBay business and what eCommerce business models are the best.

-It is also very beneficial to read articles from eCommerce bloggers, and to search different forums such as: reddit.com, Amazon seller central forum or the eBay seller forum.
-You will find answers to most questions on these forums.
+It is also beneficial to read articles from eCommerce bloggers and to search different forums, such as: reddit.com, Amazon seller central forum or the eBay seller forum.
+You will find answers to most questions on any of the forums.
 You can rely on the fact that tons of people have been exactly where you are right now.
-They all needed help and answers to their questions, so there is a big chance your question is already answered.
+They all needed help and answers to their questions so there is a big chance your question is answered already.

-I make this statement purely from my own experience.
-I learned everything I know today from searching information online and especially from watching YouTube tutorials.
+I make this statement purely from experience.
+I learned everything I know today from searching information online and, especially, from watching YouTube tutorials.

-It may take a bit longer to collect the necessary information and gain enough knowledge, when you are doing it yourself, but you save lots of capital that you can invest in inventory instead.
+It may take a bit longer to collect the necessary information and gain enough knowledge to become a successful entrepreneur but you will save lots of capital that you can invest in inventory instead.

 What Is The Best eCommerce Model?

-I have worked with both eCommerce models presented above.
-I have been dropshipping for 1.5 years now, and have private labeled my own product – sourcing it from China.
-I have made many beginner mistakes, but learned from them.
-I managed to move on and are now focusing on the business model I consider the best; online retail.
+I have worked with both dropshipping and private labeling.
+I have been dropshipping for about two years now and have private labeled a product – sourcing it from China.
+I have made many beginner mistakes but learned from them.
+I managed to move on and am now focusing on the business model I consider the best, online retail.

-Even, that I am in a pretty early stage using the online retail business model, I strongly believe it is the #1 safest and best way to ensure a continuously growing Amazon business.
+I am still at an early stage using the online retail business model but I strongly believe it is the #1 safest and best way to ensure continuous growth of your Amazon business.